Active Layer Transport

 """

-function disintegration(input)
+function disintegrator(input)

 max_h = input.disintegration_rate * input.time.Δt

-output = Array{Float64, 3}(undef, n_facies(input), input.box.grid_size...)
+output = Array{Float64,3}(undef, n_facies(input), input.box.grid_size...)

 h = min.(max_h, state.sediment_height)